A 10-second check-in sounds easy, but habits fail when friction is hidden. The fix is to reduce setup choices and predefine your fallback behavior.

 Once a week, review your trend changes and annotate one hypothesis.
 Example: “Energy scores improved after moving caffeine cutoff to 2 PM.”
 Then test one adjustment for the next week.

 SleepLedger supports this approach with compact prompts and trend reviews that do not overload the daily routine.
+For more perspective on why this kind of subjective record matters, read why subjective sleep matters more than another score.